smscommunity/sms-guide/_game/shines/ricco/episode7.md

 #### No Quick Kill
 *Beginner*
 #### Walking Spray
-{% include yt.html id="hEE2LF8hMI0" %}
+{% include yt.html id="k_tGfRf77To" %}
 - Hold forward and wiggle right so you are almost in the middle of the ramp, but slightly to the right.
-- Start spraying slightly before you reach the steps.
+- Start spraying as you decend the steps.

 #### Jump Dive Rollout Spray
 {% include yt.html id="f9Yoewmg1B8" %}